f5devcentral/f5-agility-labs-nginx/docs/class15/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 |AIGW archi|
 F5 AI Gateway should be architected behind a proxy (i.e. BIG-IP, NGINX).
-This proxy can then manage Layer 7 traffic and provide WAF protections before traffic reached AIGW.
+This proxy can then manage Layer 7 traffic and provide WAF protections before traffic reaches AIGW.
 Once traffic reaches AIGW, it is handling the AI specific traffic and focuses on analyzing the prompt and taking required action based on AIGW's configuration.

 .. |AIGW archi| image:: ./images/aigw-arch.png